 AC Not Working or Cooling: Common Reasons and Solutions

 AC not running?
 No, this isn’t the start of some telephone prank, if your AC has stopped working, don’t fret!
-There’s no need to call a repair service, as common reasons and solutions can be done at home before looking into professional options.
+There’s no need to call an aircon repair company, as common reasons and solutions can be done at home before looking into professional options.

 Leaking Water from Air Conditioner